 Visual training is always easier to follow than reading it on a blog.

-I could send a video file of a step-by-step guide of setting up a website from the very beginning and help my subscribers to finally setting up a blog or website of their own.
+I could send a video file of a step-by-step guide to setting up a website from the very beginning and help my subscribers finally set up a blog or website of their own.

 9. A Giveaway or Prize

 I think you have to be careful with offering a giveaway as an email opt-in offer, although they can still work!

 It all depends on what you are offering.